Last updated on June 18th, 2021 at 07:25 pm

 - Next, after some time add the thighs and continue baking until crispy.

-- If needed, cover them with aluminum foil and place it into the oven for sixty minutes.
+- If needed, cover them with aluminum foil and place them into the oven for sixty minutes.

 What is the best meat cut to use?